 - Mercy Kill: Originally played painfully straight in his first story, where C'rizz is forced to kill his loved one to alleviate her suffering and release her from what is essentially an undeath.
-However, the repeated trauma that C'rizz undergoes twists that inside him, eventually revealing that he believes each person that he's killed is also one that he's "saved".
+However, the repeated trauma that C'rizz undergoes eventually leads him to believe that each person that he's killed is also one that he's "saved".
 This includes a Dalek.
 His church's credo revolves almost entirely around killing, and he was one of their most adept assassins.

 - Path of Inspiration: Unbeknownst to him (or to anyone, really), his church was founded by Rassilon.

 - Petting Zoo People: He's a humanoid chameleon.